An IRS Audit Start with a Letter in the Mail

 - Escalate your issue to other remedies if the solution feels unfair or extreme

-Responding to an IRS notice starts with obtaining IRS transcripts.
+Responding to an IRS audit notice starts with obtaining IRS transcripts.
 We have powerful software that takes weeks off the process of obtaining and interpreting transcripts.
 In addition, we have significant experience analyzing IRS transcripts to identify taxpayer opportunities.
 This benefit is unique among tax accountants.

 The Statute of Limitations restricts the IRS in matters of tax audits and the collection of back taxes.
 Our firm has the experience and resources to analyze the statute of limitations in the most complex tax cases.
 Based on our experience, we know how to protect taxpayers by stopping the IRS from overstepping the statute of limitations.